saritasa-nest/saritasa-dotnet-tools/docs/messages/queries.rst

 Queries
 =======

 Query is a reading operation.
 Query always returns result and does not change system state.
+For example getting user by id, or getting list of products.